c6o/docs/docs/welcome/overview.md

 That’s essentially how cloud native software development happens today.
 We build in isolation, deploy and test together, debug in isolation, get feedback, deploy again.
 It’s a vicious cycle.
 From startups to tech giants, it’s a fundamental problem in the dev process that has yet to be solved.
 And it’s costing millions every day.

-CodeZero changes all that.
+Codezero changes all that.
 Entirely.
 Now, team members can build in their own shops while also accessing and engaging with their colleagues’ work in real time – swapping parts in and out to make sure everything will come together seamlessly.
 Sound like an alternate reality?
 It sort of is.
 But that’s exactly what our solution enables.

-With CodeZero, your dev team – yes, the one spread across coffee shops and continents – can build and test code in a simulated, integrated environment that’s accessible from the comfort of their own workspace.
+With Codezero, your dev team – yes, the one spread across coffee shops and continents – can build and test code in a simulated, integrated environment that’s accessible from the comfort of their own workspace.
 Everyone else’s work is instantly available and actionable to others, without ever having to deploy.

-CodeZero is not just a tool; it’s a new way to dev.
+Codezero is not just a tool; it’s a new way to dev.
 We call it _Omni-Dev_.
 And, soon enough, we won’t remember how we ever worked without it.

 ## Overview